provo-lol/zaansverzet/content/palestina/index.en.md

 Have you been harassed at school, at your workplace, or on the street because you stand up for Palestine?
 Please also contact us.
 Then we will see whether we can do something about this together.

+## Liberation tour

+In the run-up to Liberation Day, there'll be a liberation tour with flyer- and poster actions, with the slogan: No one is free, until Palestine is free.
+[More information about the liberation tour.](/content/bevrijdingstoer/bevrijdingstoer.en.md)

 ## Agenda

 <!-- ### 25 Jan: Sit-in for a ceasefire